 Who doesn’t know that anxious feeling?
 Like your brain is on a one-way course towards who knows where at a million miles an hour.
 Try as you might, you just can’t harness it in.
 In your head, you’re saying, “Did I mess this up?
 Everyone’s staring at me!
 No one likes me!
 The sky is falling!”
 I could go on and on, but if you’ve experienced anxiety, you probably already know the script.

 So, what’s a person to do?
-How do you smother the grease fire when it ignites in your brain?
-Don’t worry, we have a few potential solutions to extinguish those flames.
+How do you smother a grease fire when it ignites in your brain?
+Don’t worry, we have a few solutions to extinguish those flames.

 So, without further ado, here’s five tips to help you tame that worrying brain.